Data Workflow Component

 Configure the Data Workflow Component

-Next, you'll set up the Data Workflow itself.
+Next, you'll configure the Data Workflow component's settings and operators.

 2. In the Canvas Label Text and Property Name fields, enter dwfData.